 Seasons make all the difference costs wise

-It is much less expensive to get married during the winter than in summer months.
+It is much less expensive to get married during the winter than in the summer months.
 Avoid Christmas, New Year’s, and Valentine’s Day because wedding costs skyrocket during these holidays.
-Purchase lights, favors, and decorations after these holidays to get the best prices.
+Purchase lights, favours, and decorations after these holidays to get the best prices.
 Shop around for a venue because many locations will have availability.
 Consider reserving a private room at a restaurant rather than renting a hotel ballroom because this will be less expensive.

 Getting married on a Friday or Sunday will reduce prices even more because Saturday is the most popular wedding day.
 Use the telephone or email as the save-the-date announcement.
 It is easy to design this announcement online using an electronic invitation site that offers pre-made templates for various occasions.
 After getting the save-the-dates out, begin working on the invitations.
 Software programs and special paper make self-design an easy task.

 When looking for a dress, broaden the focus to more than just traditional wedding dresses.
 Browse the eveningwear section at department stores and look at bridesmaid dresses.
 These may be just as elegant but much less expensive than a standard wedding dress.
 Search online for unwanted wedding dresses or those that were worn only once.

 Sample sales are also great places for finding designer dresses at low prices.
 Look for these during summer and winter months and get there early to find the widest selection.